ducktyper-ai/quackverse/docs/quackcore-teaching-comprehensive-guide.md

 # QuackCore Teaching Module Documentation

 Welcome to the QuackCore Teaching Module documentation!
-This guide will help you understand and use the powerful gamified education system built into QuackCore.
+This guide will help you understand and use the powerful gamified education system built into quack_core.

 ## Table of Contents